scipy-latinamerica/scipyla2017-web/tracks/bio.en.md

 *   Promote the use of accesible and reproducible approaches in scientific research.
 *   Present recent sci-tech findings using Python or related tools.
 *   Promote the use of Python in science development.
-*   Contribute to the Cuban and Latin American technological development.
+*   Contribute to the Latin American technological development.

 ******************************************************************